Quantity Surveying Consultancy BSc (Hons)

 30 credits

-This module builds on your understanding of the basic principles of measurement developed at Level 4 (Year 1).
-It focuses on the detailed quantification and costing of commercial buildings and engineering projects and aims to enable you to gain working knowledge of the principal methods of measurement and your application in such complex construction works.
-Upon completion you should be able to carry out building measurement competently.
-The module is taught by a series of lectures.
-These will be supported by workshops and tutorials during which students will be expected to take an active part by applying to worked examples as formative work.
-Formal assessment comprises two practical exercises.
+This module builds on students' understanding of the basic principles of measurement developed at Level 4.
+It focuses on the detailed quantification and costing of complex buildings and engineering projects and aims to enable students to gain working knowledge of the principal methods of measurement and their application in such complex construction works.
+Upon completion students should be able to carry out building and civil engineering works measurement competently.

 Design Economics and Cost Planning